gensx-x1/Elon-vs-Mark/README.md

+# Update November 2024
+Made it long time ago for fun.
+I would make it better now.

 # Elon vs Mark
 ## Betting contract
 I've been curious about experimenting with Solidity, so I created this project.
 While primarily intended for fun on testnets, it's designed to function on any EVM-compatible chain.
 Upon deployment, the contract generates two tokens, 'teamElon' and 'teamMark,' which are subsequently minted to the wallet placing a bet – one token per bet.